 You can now go ahead and add these images, audio, and other media files to your WordPress posts and pages.

-We hope this article helped you learn how to easily bulk upload WordPress media files using FTP.
-You may also want to see our guide on WordPress speed and performance, or our expert pick of must-have plugins for your site.
+We hope this article helped you learn how to easily bulk upload media files using FTP.
+To further improve your site, we recommend checking out these additional resources:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.